Key agent, not custodian.

 What key agency means

 Key agency is a professional signing role inside a collaborative security model.
 It means The Bitcoin Adviser may hold or operate one key under a documented policy, where agreed in writing with the client.
+TBA is the normal second approver for day to day sends, not the only possible second approver.

-- We cannot move funds unilaterally.
+- We cannot move funds alone.

 - We do not pool client assets.